christine1810/John-Baskerville/wilson_miner_review.md

 They may also hold our memories, our stories... reminding us of people and moments in our past as well as symbolising our future.
 It is no secret that the Tech world is rapidly advancing and subsequently so do the wants and needs of the human race.
 We wait patiently on the release of these 'things'... the latest iphone with its new, exciting features and we imagine how it will improve our lives when we have them.

-> As Wilson Minor states “They become a symbol of ourselves.”
+> “They become a symbol of ourselves.”
+>
+> -Wilson Miner

 They surround our everyday lives, from a car.. to a home.. to the things that fill that home.
 We see them in our future.
 We set goals to acquire these 'things' and feel amazing when we do.
 We share them with others.
 We pass them on to loved ones and one day they may do the same.